Supporting the Transformation of a Major Geospatial Program with our end-to-end Consulting services

 The Outcomes: NGP completely redesigned their data lifecycle approach in less than 5 years

-USGS NGP shifted to a prioritized stakeholder-driven model to help better invest in data, product, and service content and features the users want/need.
+USGS NGP shifted to a prioritized stakeholder-driven model.
+This helps better invest in data, product, and service content and features the users want/need.

 - NGP produces over 2 million data products across 12 themes in myriads of data formats on a smaller IT and workforce footprint.